ImranKibria/ImranKibria.github.io/index.md

     <h2>News & Updates</h2>
     <ul>
         <!-- <li>Awarded 2nd Place at the 2025 Hayes Research Forum for my oral presentation on “Motion-Robust Volumetric CMR.”</li> -->
-        <li>2026: Our work on developing a domain generalization method for speech quality assessment has been accepted at the IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP) conference. </li>
+        <li>2026: Our work on domain generalization for speech quality <a href="" target="_blank" class="custom-link">"A Generalization Strategy for Speech Quality Prediction: From Domain Specific to Unified Datasets"</a>, has been accepted at the IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP) conference. </li>
         <li>2025: Our work on small scale modeling of speech quality for edge applications <a href="https://doi.org/10.21437/Interspeech.2025-2315" target="_blank" class="custom-link">"AttentiveMOS: A Lightweight Attention-Only Model for Speech Quality Prediction"</a>, has been published at the <em>ISCA Interspeech Conference</em>. </li>
         <li>2023: Awarded merit-based fellowship "CSE Scarlet & Gray Award" by the Ohio State University for 5 years. </li>
         <li>2022: Our work on automation of color assesssment for urine test analysis <a href="https://doi.org/10.1109/EMBC48229.2022.9870917" target="_blank" class="custom-link">"Smartphone-Based Point-of-Care Urinalysis Assessment"</a> has been published at the <em>IEEE Engineering in Medicine and Biology Conference (EMBC)</em>. </li>